perak/markdown/README.md

 - Bozhao Yu for original <a href="https://github.com/yubozhao/meteor-markdown" target="_blank">meteor-markdown</a> package (I just made this package compatible with Meteor 0.9+)

+- Bernhard Millauer - for contributions to this package

 License
 -------